Does Fasting Have Any Effect on Our Microbiome?

 Take It Slowly

 You probably heard this a few times, but you weren’t given any explanation about the reasons behind it.
 Take it slowly; do not try to lose too much weight at once, and do not reduce the calorie intake drastically.
 Yes, you can lose weight faster but it will never last.
 You will gain all the weight back very quickly.
 The reason is that you are dieting while your body produces leptin.
 There is a theory that too much leptin released in our bodies, creates an effect similar to insulin resistance.
 The body releases leptin but it doesn’t react to it.
 This is what happens in obese people, they produce high amounts of leptin, but that doesn’t help regulate their energy intake.
 Here is an interesting article about high levels of leptin in obese people.
+Take Home Message: As with every other diet regimen, we need to take it slowly.
+We need to allow our body to gradually adjust to the restricted calorie schedule, otherwise we can end up gaining more weight in the end.

 Intermittent Fasting Schedule for Weight Loss